 Down vs. Synthetic Insulation

 There are two types of insulation used for camping sleeping bags: manmade synthetic fibers and down insulation made up of clusters of duck or goose feathers.
 Down offers the ultimate warmth-to-weight ratio along with excellent packability, which is why it’s highly valued for backpacking sleeping bags.
-For camping bags, however, weight and a compact stuffed size usually aren’t major considerations.
-In addition, down is much more expensive that synthetic insulation.
-For instance, even a “budget” down sleeping bag like the Kelty Cosmic Down 20, which uses lower-quality down (550-fill), costs around $30-$50 more than an equivalent synthetic option like the Marmot Trestles.
+For car camping bags, however, weight and a compact stuffed size usually aren’t major considerations.
+In addition, down is much more expensive than synthetic insulation.
+For instance, even a “budget” down sleeping bag like the Kelty Cosmic Down 20, which uses lower-quality down (550-fill), costs around $20-$30 more than an equivalent synthetic option.
 And the gap is much larger for premium down bags, which can cost $400 or more.

 Camping sleeping bag (Kelty Cosmic Down 20 packed up)

-Synthetic insulation dominates the camping sleeping bag category because of its affordability and practicality—12 of the 16 bags on this list have synthetic insulation (including The North Face's One Bag, which uses both synthetic and down fill).
-The compromises in choosing the cheaper fill type are relatively minimal for camping.
+Synthetic insulation dominates the camping sleeping bag category because of its affordability and practicality—for reference, 9 of the 13 bags on our list above are packed with synthetic fill.
+The compromises in choosing the cheaper insulation type are relatively minimal for camping.
 With a car or camper to transport all of your gear, the larger stuffed size and extra weight are much less of a concern than when your sleeping bag has to be crammed into a pack and carried on your back.
 And should the insulation get wet, synthetics continue to keep you warm, unlike down feathers.
 For a full explanation of the two insulation types, see our article on down vs. synthetics.

 Camping sleeping bags (inside tent)